-Gochujang noodles is a popular Korean recipe, where rice noodles are coated with a sticky, thick, and pungent Gochujang (Korean chili pepper paste) sauce.
-Gochujang along with hoisin sauce, soy sauce, lime juice, garlic, and sugar adds a sweet, spicy, and savory flavor, that makes these noodles irresistible.
+Gochujang Noodles is a popular Korean recipe, where rice noodles are coated with a sticky, thick, and pungent Gochujang sauce (Korean chili pepper paste sauce).

-Noodles – My choice of noodles are rice noodles to make this recipe.
-As they are already sticky in texture, they properly get a hold of the sticky and saucy texture of the spicy Gochujang sauce.
+Noodles – My choice of noodles to make this dish are rice noodles.
+Rice noodles are sticky in texture and they properly get a hold of the sticky and saucy texture of the spicy Gochujang sauce.

-This Gochujang noodle recipe also works with pasta such as spaghetti or linguine and other noodles like Hakka noodles or egg noodles.
+This Gochujang noodle recipe also works well with pasta such as spaghetti, angel hair, or linguine and other noodles like Udon noodles, Hakka noodles, or egg noodles.
 If you like to give it a healthy twist, then you can also opt for zucchini noodles.

-For the sauce – To make the sauce, you will need Gochujang, hoisin sauce, soy sauce, lime juice, sesame oil, garlic and brown sugar.
+For The Sauce – To make the sauce, you will need Gochujang paste, hoisin sauce, dark soy sauce, lime juice, sesame oil, garlic, and brown sugar.

 Hoisin sauce adds a salty-sweet taste and soy sauce gives a beautiful umami flavor to these noodles.
 To give it a little more tanginess, add in some freshly squeezed lemon juice.
 A little bit of sweetness really complements the spicy savory flavor of the sauce, so do not miss adding the brown sugar.